traceypooh/mod_h264_streaming--intra-keyframes/README.md

 config.h is from parent dir, after initial config setup

+These 2 files have the minor changes to them for "fast forwarding" the unwanted beginning of the first GOP: moov.c output_mp4.c

-main.c  has been added, for cmd-line running/testing.
+main.c  has been added, only for cmd-line running/testing of mod_h264_streaming

 ### compile: